 See the Reviewer Guidelines for a full description of the rating scale.

-Once you have accumulated 5 five-star ratings, you will be able to exercise your co-authorship credit on a manuscript that you subsequently review.
+Once you have accumulated 3 five-star reviews, you will be able to exercise your co-authorship credit on a manuscript that you subsequently review.
 You will be able to exercise this option at the time of submitting your initial review of the manuscript.

 This request will be kept completely confidential until the editorial decision is made to accept the manuscript.
 At that point, the corresponding author will be notified and will confirm that it is acceptable to add the reviewer as a co-author.
 The corresponding author will also choose the author order prior to resubmission.